-Five years on from the transfer of the nurse-led prison healthcare service from the Scottish Prison Service to NHS Scotland this RCN Scotland publication evaluates how far the aspirations behind the move are being evidenced in practice.
-Our research has highlighted some important areas of improvement and innovation in health care for the prison population and shows the commitment of nursing staff working with people in prison.
+Five years on from the transfer of the nurse-led prison healthcare service from the Scottish Prison Service to NHS Scotland, RCN Scotland evaluated how far the aspirations behind the move are being evidenced in practice.
+Our report, Five Years On, published in November 2016, highlighted some important areas of improvement and innovation in health care for the prison population and shows the commitment of nursing staff working with people in prison.
 However, overall there is too little evidence that the transfer has put health care in prison, definitively, on the right path to delivering better outcomes for people in prison across Scotland.

 RCN Scotland wants to see the health, and the health care, of people in prison at the forefront of open political debate.
-We will do what it can to raise our concerns with those in a position of influence over the coming months, but we call on anyone who reads this report and has a response to its findings to share it at #prisonnhs5yo.
+During 2017, RCN Scotland hosted two roundtable discussions with individuals and organisations with an interest in prison healthcare.
+We will continue to act to raise our concerns with those in a position of influence.

-RCN Scotland thanks the people in prison, staff and partners who spoke to us so openly and supported our work in writing this report.
+RCN Scotland thanks the people in prison, staff and partners who spoke to us so openly and supported our work in writing our Five Years On report.